USEPA/the-manifest-game/docs/README.md

 1. It should be possible to link to a specific node in the decision tree so that the tree starts at that node open upon visiting the page.
-2. Currently, we rely on `useEffects` to keep the tree and array in sync.
-This is a 'bad smell' and we should (I believe) move that logic into the global state management store.
-3. A new custom node type for multiple choice questions (e.g., what type of site are you?
+2. A new custom node type for multiple choice questions (e.g., what type of site are you?
 A generator, a TSDF, or a transporter).
-4. Add a dropdown menu that will allow users to load multiple decision trees for different use cases.
+3. Allow EPA to create multiple tree for users.